top of page

 I am a PhD candidate in Sociology at the University of Toronto.
 My pronouns are she/her.

-I'm a researcher, writer, and educator -- and above all a storyteller.
-My research is at the intersections of the sociology of violence, crime, and punishment; gender studies and feminist theory; and narrative analysis.
-I study how people and institutions tell stories of harm and violence and how these stories are shaped by social structures.
-I have written about fast-food corporations' discourses about meat and environmental harm, teenage girls’ narratives of homicide in Brazil, incarcerated women’s imagined futures in the United States, and incarcerated men’s personal experiences with police violence in Baltimore, U.S.
+I have written about fast-food corporations' discourses about meat and environmental harmteenage girls’ narratives of homicide in Brazil, incarcerated women’s imagined futures in the United States, and incarcerated people's experiences with police violence in Baltimore, U.S.

-My work has appeared in The British Journal of Criminology, Women & Criminal Justice, and Cultural Sociology.
-I am also the current course instructor for Social Control at the University of Toronto, St. George campus, and a research assistant for the SSHRC Insight Grant (2021-2026) Bringing Democracy into the Law: Urban Inequalities and Struggles over Rights and Fairness in the Brazilian Justice System.
+I have also been the course instructor for Social Control at the University of Toronto, St. George campus (Summer 2021, Fall 2021, Summer 2022, Fall 2022, Summer 2023).
+Currently, I am a research assistant for the SSHRC Insight Grant (2021-2026) Bringing Democracy into the Law: Urban Inequalities and Struggles over Rights and Fairness in the Brazilian Justice System.

 I am currently working on a dissertation about how economic precarity, state violence, the transnational cocaine economy, and intra-community violence meet and enmesh in the lives of young women working at the bottom of the cocaine economy in the deep south of South America, in the city of Porto Alegre, Brazil.